If you’re like most people, your smartphone is the first thing you check in the morning and the last thing you check before you sleep.

 Phone Addiction: How Often Do We Check Our Phones?

-5. While we are at it, the average person spends more time on their phone during their weekday than they do during weekends.
+While we are at it, the average person spends more time on their phone during their weekday than they do during weekends.

-Glad you asked.
+Well, I’m glad you asked.

-6. Most people check their phones 58 times a day.
+5. Most people check their phones 58 times a day.
 Thirty of those times are during work hours.

 If you think it doesn’t matter how many times you pick up your phone, think again.

-But, why does this even matter?
+But, why does it even matter?

-11. AMA found that even brief mental blocks can cause you to lose as much as 40% of your productive time.
+9. AMA found that even brief mental blocks can cause you to lose as much as 40% of your productive time.

 How To Reduce Your Average Screen Time?

-Understanding the screen time and its effect on our work can take us a step closer to digital wellbeing.
+Understanding screen time and its effect on our work can take us a step closer to digital wellbeing.